2nd Chicago terror suspect knew of Mumbai attack

 Rana is due to appear in federal court Tuesday in Chicago for another bond hearing.
 He has been held since his arrest in October without a bond decision from Magistrate Judge Nan Nolan.

-chicago, terror, national/world, chuck goudie
+i-team, chuck goudie

 - Firefight causes flooding in Irving Park homes